hgursel304/KIT2/readme.md

    - Users can update their profile information and upload a profile picture.

 ### 5. **Setup Process**
-   - First-time users are guided through a setup process to configure the database and create an admin user.
+   - First-time users are guided through a setup process to configure the database and create a the first user.
    - Automatic detection of database configuration ensures the app is ready to use after the setup.

 ---